 Shipping Container Homes in Cold Climates

-In hot climates we want to keep the heat out, whereas in colder climates it’s the exact opposite: we want the heat to stay inside our containers to keep us warm.
+In hot climates we are trying to keep the heat out, while in colder climates it’s the exact opposite.
+We want the heat to stay inside our containers to keep us warm.

-We’ve previously wrote in detail how to keep your shipping container warm during the winter months.
+We’ve previously written in detail about how to keep your shipping container warm during the colder months.

 This section is going to focus on how to design your shipping container to be suitable for cold climates.